Amartus/yang2swagger/README.md

 from inside that directory run the following:

 ```
-docker run -it -v $(pwd):/usr/src/yang yang2swagger module_name
+docker run -it -v $(pwd):/usr/src/yang yang2swagger <arguments>
 ```

-For this command, `module_name` can either be the name of the YANG file (Without the extention) or `EXTRACT_JAR` if you need to extract the JAR file to the mounted docker volume.
+Where `<arguments>` can either be the arguments for the jar file, enclosed in quotes, or `EXTRACT_JAR` if you need to extract the JAR file to the mounted docker volume.

 ### Maven integration ###